rootux/firestarter/README.md

 From our experience, if the s3 bucket didn't exist - it was automatically created on first time upload in case your user have write access to s3.

+# Deploy
+When you commit to master there is an auto commit to staging http://stg-dreams.burnerot.com/ To deploy to production - open heroku dashboard navgiate to project and click on deploy to production

 # Events
 Each year we have new dreams.